gour6380/LetterCountingReasoner/README.md

 - The repository does not include a standalone training script; the workflow is notebook-centric.
 - Results are qualitative and sample-based in the stored outputs, not a formal held-out benchmark.
-- The validated execution environment is a cloud GPU lab rather than local Apple Silicon.
 - The saved adapter artifacts are generated during notebook execution and are not committed in this repository.